 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are Life, Liberty and the pursuit of Happiness.”
 Unfortunately, these historic words written July 4, 1776 haven’t always been true for some people who have had to toil throughout history to make this country a better place to live.
 Monuments to these struggles by African Americans, those interred in Japanese relocation camps, farmers fighting for better business practices, and the Native Americans who made the forced Trail of Tears march, make thought-provoking destinations, several of which can be found in The Natural State.

-Arkansas wine is a natural byproduct of The Natural State.
-Back in 1880, two European families settled in the Arkansas River Valley, attracted by its fertile sandy soil and moderate climate.
-The two pioneers of the American wine industry were Jacob Post, who came to America in 1872, and Johann Wiederkehr, who immigrated to Altus from Switzerland in 1880.
-Area conditions reminded them so much of the fine wine-making regions of Germany and Switzerland that they each established vineyards, which was the beginning of a wine heritage and viticulture in Arkansas.
-Today the wine industry is also found in Eureka Springs, Gamaliel, Eureka Springs and Tontitown.
+Arkansas wine is a natural byproduct.
+Two European families settled in the Arkansas River Valley, attracted by its fertile sandy soil and moderate climate.
+These pioneers of the American wine industry were Jacob Post, who came to America in 1872, and Johann Wiederkehr, who immigrated to Altus from Switzerland in 1880.
+Area conditions reminded them so much of the fine wine-making regions of Germany and Switzerland that they each established vineyards, the beginning of viticulture in Arkansas.

 Refreshing regional beer and microbrews are available on tap and in bottles.
 Arkansas also boasts a growing brewery industry.
 You'll find them located in Little Rock, Fayetteville, Rogers, Hot Springs and Springdale.
 We also have a distillery, the first legal one since Prohibition.
 Tour the breweries and brew pubs of Arkansas.